Lynn Lloyd

 Seventy-five miles north of Pyramid Lake, where the pavement ends, lies the Fascio Ranch.
 Hill, canyons, flat lake beds and eerie hot springs make this our fixture that we call a tribute to Art Bell.

-We hunt this fixture due to the generosity of landowner and host Sylvia Fascio.
+We hunt this fixture due to the generosity of landowners and hosts Lou and Sylvia Fascio.
 Thank you!

 Accommodations: